coreybcfc2002/github/README.md

 Your CSV should contain:
 - a text column (e.g., `text`)
 - a label column with values like `phishing/spam` vs `ham/legitimate` (binary)

-## Notes
-- This project is intended as a clean, understandable baseline for academic submission.
-- If your labels are not already binary, the script will attempt to map them automatically.